Political officepress release / Statement of Political office

 Regarding the statement of the Iranian Foreign Minister, that Iran does not want to expand the conflict.

-Moreover, Iran considers the presence and continuity of Hamas and Islamic Jihad vital for two reasons:
+The Syrian Future Movement (SFM) sees that Iran considers the existence and continuation of Hamas and Islamic Jihad, and those aligned with them, important for two reasons:

 Show More